-Derby set to miss Christmas bidder goal
+Kirchner withdraws bid to buy Derby

 Last updated on .From the section Derby

+US businessman Chris Kirchner has withdrawn his bid to buy Championship club Derby County.

-Derby County's administrators say they are "unlikely" to name a preferred bidder for the club before Christmas.
+Kirchner, one of three prospective buyers, ended his interest after the club's administrators said they were "unlikely" to name a preferred bidder before Christmas.

 Administrators had said on Tuesday they were hopeful of making an announcement on the up-for-sale club this week.